SophieSnoww/Zenith/docs/zenith-collective/members/carmen.md

 ## Aesthetics and Inspiration

 Carmen is a softie, she enjoys songs like lo-fi and cozy nature and camping aesthetics like rain on a tent.
-She enjoys stargazing, and the sounds of nature. // TODO
+She enjoys stargazing, and the sounds of nature.

 ### Top Inspo